thienphung/invoiceninja/docs/install.rst

 Step 4: Configure the web server
 """"""""""""""""""""""""""""""""

-See the guides listed above for detailed information on configuring Apache or Nginx.
+Please see these guides for detailed information on configuring Apache or Nginx.

 Once you can access the site the initial setup screen will enable you to configure the database and email settings as well as create the initial admin user.

 ..
 Tip:: To remove public/ from the URL map the webroot to the /public folder, alternatively you can uncomment ``RewriteRule ^(.*)$ public/$1 [L]`` in the .htaccess file.
-There is more info `here <https://www.invoiceninja.com/forums/topic/clean-4-4-3-self-hosted-install-url-configuration-clarification/#post-14186>`_.

-Step 5: Configure the application
-"""""""""""""""""""""""""""""""""

-See the `details here <https://invoice-ninja.readthedocs.io/en/latest/configure.html>`_ for additional configuration options.

-Step 6: Enable auto updates
-"""""""""""""""""""""""""""

-Use this `shell script <https://pastebin.com/j657uv9A>`_ to automate the update process.

-You can run it as a daily cron to automatically keep your app up to date.

 Troubleshooting
 ^^^^^^^^^^^^^^^